maxiparis/cs260-gatekeeper/doc/notes.md

 }
 ```

-You can also combine the element name and class selectors to select all paragraphs with a class of summary.
+You can also combine the element name and className selectors to select all paragraphs with a className of summary.

 ``` css
 p.summary {